JonathanKehoe/Detection-Lab/README.md

 # Detection-Lab
-A simulated TCP Reverse Shell attack and SOC Analyst response.
+A simulated Reverse TCP Shell attack and SOC Analyst response.

-In the first half of the simulation, I create a TCP reverse shell virus.
-Next, I enacted a social engineering phishing attack where an end user downloads the infected file, notices strange behavior, and creates a ticket to tech support.
-In the second part, a SOC Analyst performs digital forensic analysis on the network, quarantines the virus, and escalates the ticket to a SOC Manager; using best practices from the organizaions playbooks.
+In the first half of the simulation, I created a reverse TCP shell virus.
+Next, I enacted a social engineering phishing attack where an end user downloaded the infected file.
+In the second part, a SOC Analyst performs digital forensic analysis on the network, quarantines the virus, and escalates the ticket to a SOC Manager, using best practices from the organization's playbooks.

 ## Objective